mlg87/react-native-zendesk-support/README.md

 # react-native-zendesk-support
 React Native bridge to ZenDesk Support SDK on iOS and Android.
 This currently only supports using the out of the box views the ZenDesk Support SDK provides.
-Only Anonymous
+At the moment, only anonymous authentication is supported.

 ## React Native Version Support